JWu-Git/react-hanzi-lookup/README.md

 ```

 <Hanzi handleChange={}/>

-handleChange takes in a function that accepts an array of strings (the predicted Chinese characters)
+The handleChange prop requires a function that should
+be able to handle an array of strings representing the
+predicted Chinese characters.

 ```